miguelvictor/periodic-AKI-predictor/README.md

 3. `add_patient_info` adds patient's demographics data (age, gender, and ethnicity).

 4. `add_aki_labels` adds the appropriate next-day AKI labels except ICU stays with AKI detected for the first 2 days (since they are dropped).
 The AKI definition used in this project is the KDIGO criteria which is detailed [here](https://kdigo.org/wp-content/uploads/2016/10/KDIGO-2012-AKI-Guideline-English.pdf).
+Also, Patients with age less than 20 years old are also dropped (since KDIGO criteria doesn't have a baseline for persons with age < 20 years old).
 Due to the lack of urine output data in MIMIC4 dataset, only the first two criteria are used:

    > Increase in SCr by >= 0.3 mg/dl (>= 26.5 lmol/l) within 48 hours; or